Dublin for a Day—The Perfect Itinerary

-If you’re heading to Dublin for a day, you might be wondering what activities you need to include in your schedule.
+If you’re heading to Dublin for a day, you might wonder what activities you must include in your schedule.
 While a weekend or a week is more practical for exploring Dublin, you can easily fit in some of the best Dublin tourist attractions in a day.

-To try to pack as much in as possible, make sure you start your day early in the morning.
-This way, you have time to hop from one activity to the next.
-And of course, when you visit Dublin, you have to end the day in a pub!
+To pack as much in as possible, make sure you start your day early in the morning.
+This way, you can hop from one activity to the next.
+And of course, when you visit Dublin, you must end the day in a pub!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.